 I remember fights between him and me tearing us apart.
 You'd often side with him, though I considered you my ally.
 Mom was typically neutral, and I always appreciated her sensitive approach even when I was in the wrong.
-I hated myself for feeling betrayed because I knew how much our family had been through and survived.
-And how much we loudly loved each other.
+I hated myself for feeling betrayed, because I know you well enough to know your intentions.

 Over my four years in college, you and dad seemed to become even better buds.
 I distanced myself from religion, and in doing so, you outpaced me by another few miles.
 No matter the fact that you'd written religion off many years earlier.